fortunecookies/overview/README.md

 # Introduction to FortuneCookies
 FortuneCookies is a game of art and luck on Ethereum.
 Each FortuneCookie is a collectible good luck charm.

-__FortuneCookies is a game.__ Players collect and trade FortuneCookies to maximize their GoodFortune, a form of digital luck that gives players special powers.
+__FortuneCookies is a game.__ Players collect and trade FortuneCookies to maximize their GoodFortune, a form of digital luck that exhibits special powers.

 __FortuneCookies is art.__ Each FortuneCookie batch is designed in collaboration with a special artist.
 Everything from the number of FortuneCookies produced, to the surprise inside,